imapp-pl/gas-cost-estimator/docs/report_stage_ii.md

 - randomize the size of arguments put on the stack using `PUSH` for the OPCODEs to use.
 Each instance of the measured OPCODE instruction within a single program always executes with the same arguments, but they vary from generated program to generated program.
 We draw a random sample of such programs for every given OPCODE.

 The reason to do this is to manage the dimensionality problem, which would arise if we were to analyze the marginal increase for every `op_count`.
-It is also not necessary to do so, since we have reliably establish the cost of executing the OPCODE instruction using `measure_marginal`.
+It is also not necessary to do so, since we have reliably established the constant cost of executing the OPCODE instruction using `measure_marginal`.
 We are also not measuring the argument impact for a mesh of points of the argument space (e.g. spaced in equal distances), firstly to reduce the dimensionality for the OPCODEs taking two or three arguments, secondly to prevent any undesired behavior of the statistical models due to the regularity of the mesh (e.g. where OPCODE would consequently cost less for arguments being multiples of 64 and we chose these points as our mesh).

 We need to be wary of different potential functional forms of the relation between the argument value and cost.
 For simplicity we derive this form based on the inspection of the code executing the OPCODEs.
-We chose two functions:
+We chose these functions:
 - `argument_cost(arg) = arg` - for memory OPCODEs: `CALLDATALOAD`, `CALLDATACOPY`, `RETURNDATACOPY`, `MLOAD`, `MSTORE`, `MSTORE8`, `CODECOPY`
 - `argument_cost(arg) = log(arg)` - for OPCODEs where the cost is proportional to the bytesize of the argument (remainder of OPCODEs)
+- `argument_cost(arg) = numerator_arg > denominator_arg` - gauged towards the division OPCODES.
+This means that the arguments "cost" more if the OPCODE involves a `numerator / denominator` operation, and the `numerator` part is bigger.

 #### Estimation procedure for `measure_arguments`